-Sweet and spicy Pumpkin Bars will become everyone’s favorites.
+This Sweet and Spicy Pumpkin Bars recipe will become everyone’s favorite.
 Topped with a decadent cream cheese frosting, these bars will disappear around a Thanksgiving Day crowd.

-With Thanksgiving only days away, I thought I would resurrect this pumpkin bar, (or cake), recipe.
+With Thanksgiving only weeks away, I thought I would resurrect this recipe for pumpkin bars.
 It was 5 years ago that it was originally posted…and it is still a winner, winner.
 I’ve made it 3 times in the past 2 weeks and everyone in our neighborhood knows of Joe’s Awesome Pumpkin Bars.

 Why Pumpkin Bars